BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 d59f8c0ffd798eac7602d1dfb15c457d8e51c3ce34d499e5d2a4fbd2cfe3773f
 ~~~

-Using the command line tool in the envelope reference implementation, we create an envelope with this known value as the subject and display the envelope's digest.
+Using the envelope command line tool {{ENVELOPE-CLI}}, we create an envelope with this known value as the subject and display the envelope's digest.
 The digest below matches the one above.

 ~~~
 $ envelope subject --known verifiedBy | envelope digest --hex